ryan-mcclue/musings/projects/wc-experiment.md

 call out to C library like numpy integrate C directly like cython (fastest possible with SIMD etc.)
 (in effect, on really need to know enough C to write optimised loops to insert into a higher level language)

+1. Operational, e.g: First step is optimising math operations (as easiest. this is core competency)
+2. Input: how did the data get here, e.g. points for math operation (could be JSON file, which is not favourable for performance)
+(probably optimising use of file, rather than OS actually opening file) So, time how long input takes and 'math' takes

+Break down problem into parts, and find what are performance bottlenecks Learn what we expect for parsing etc. Then make estimate for theoretical maximum

 ----------------------------------------------------------------------------------------------------
 time -p; getrusage();